FouseyTube: YouTube career

-2011–2014: Beginnings, fitness, and controversy
+2011–2014: Beginnings, fitness and controversy

 Erakat has had multiple YouTube channels in the past, namely ones relating to fitness.
-It wasn't until he started making Middle Eastern videos that his popularity grew.
 His past channels included him following a workout routine, P90X, and giving a review and before and after of his journey.
 In 2012, Erakat was listed 3rd on the list of "40 Inspiring Muslims Under 40" by MBMuslima Magazine.
-On January 1, 2015, Erakat released his first single "Prideland" under the stage name "fousey".
-A music video for the song was released the same day on his daily vlog channel DOSEofFOUSEY.
-Erakat was invited by Quest Nutrition to unveil their newest protein bar flavor by allowing him to prank other popular YouTube personalities, namely by pieing them in the face.
-The video has reached over a million views.
+It was not until he began making comedic skits about his Middle Eastern upbringing that his popularity grew.